GW-HIVE/PredictMod/flask_backend/models/prediabetes_proteomics/README.md

 # prediabetes_proteomics_model
 The following information provided in this document details our process for data preprocessing, algorithm selection, hyperparameters, model evaluation, and quality control.
-Additionally, the goal of this document is to highlight source code associated with each iteration of the MDClone model.
+Additionally, the goal of this document is to highlight source code associated with each iteration of the proteomics model.

 ## Data Source
 This dataset was retrieved from a publication interested in identifying the protein-related predictors for exercise.